 - The remaining learners were non-specific learning-disabled and showed a combined increase of 64.14 percent, from a pre-test average of 30.40 percent to a post-test average of 94.54 percent.

-In an interview that was broadcast on WKYC, a television station located in Cleveland, Ohio, Dr. DeLorge explained what cognitive skills are and how Edublox methodology strengthens a child’s cognitive skills.
+In an interview broadcast on WKYC, a television station located in Cleveland, Ohio, Dr. DeLorge explained cognitive skills and how Edublox methodology strengthens a child’s cognitive skills.